mukhtar-github/react-advanced/README.md

 The state value was undefined, because we didn't pass a value when invoking it.
 Keep in mind that this value can be a string, it can be a number, an array, an object, bolean, whatever javascript value you would want.

+For example, if we pass 'hello world' into the function, it will return the string 'hello world' in the console.

+So keep in mind that, if useState returns an array, ofcourse we can assign it to a variable.

 ```javascript
 import React, { useState } from 'react';